Elementary Teacher Preparation Policy

 Scientifically Based Reading Instruction: The Prekindergarten/Primary PK-3 test includes a separately scored language arts and reading section.
-This sutest does not address the science of reading and therefore does not amount to a stand-alone reading test.
+However this subtest does not address the components of the science of reading instruction.

 In its standards for program approval, Florida requires teacher preparation programs to address the science of reading.